YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 ------------------

 DNS over TLS is just like regular DNS except it uses a TLS connection to make the request and receive the answer.
+DoT should not be confused with DoH.

 DoT does offer protection against DNS injection attacks between the client and the recursive server it queries, but it is important to understand that DoT is